Want to Make Smarter Money Moves?

 You’ll notice that this process can help you to save from your monthly budget every time.

-With the app, you’ll start small and stack up change over time with the Acorns “round-up” feature.
+Another way to live cheap is by using investing apps.
+With apps like Acorns, you’ll start small and stack up change over time with the Acorns “round-up” feature.
 That means if you spend $15.25 on your connected debit or credit card, for example, 75 cents gets dropped into your Acorns account.

 Then the app does the whole investing thing for you.
 It’s that simple.
 Now you can brag to your friends, too.